KnBrckr/picasa-album-uploader/readme.txt

 1. Upload the picasa-album-uploader to the `wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Configure the plugin through the FIXME screen
+1. Configure the plugin through the Admin Settings for Media
-1. Use the 'Download Picasa Button' Button in the FIXME screen to import the button into Picasa
+1. Use the 'Download Picasa Button' Button in the Admin Settings for Media to import the button into Picasa
-1. Begin uploading photos from Picasa
+1. Begin uploading photos from Picasa to your blog.

 == Frequently Asked Questions ==

 TODO FAQs?

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.
+= I changed the slug name (or other part of my WordPress URL) and my button in Picasa stopped working.
+What do I do? =

+The Picasa button contains a URL to your WordPress installation, including the slug name used by this plugin.
+If any portion of the URL changes, the button in Picasa must be replaced so that the button is sending to the correct URL.

 == Screenshots ==